 What You’re Actually Choosing

 That’s the real problem.
 Most of us don’t understand what we’re choosing.
-We install apps to track our steps and inadvertently build psychological profiles.
-We consent to terms of service we haven’t read.
+We install apps to track steps and inadvertently build psychological profiles.
+We consent to terms we haven’t read.
 We trust that companies offering “care” have our interests at heart, when their business models often depend on monetising our vulnerability.

 Weizenbaum warned us sixty years ago.
-We built systems that simulate care without providing it, and we convinced ourselves the simulation was enough.
+We built systems that simulate care without providing it, and convinced ourselves the simulation was enough.
 The room slowly empties until only the code remains.
 That future isn’t coming.
 We’re already building it, one notification at a time.

 You can find more articles by Talia Wainwright here.